UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/deathsDailyNSO.md

 Data are published weekly by the national statistics bodies in the four nations: deaths registered up to any Friday are published 11 days later on the Tuesday.

 Deaths based on death certificates are presented by date of death.
-Coding of deaths for the latest week is incomplete.
+Coding of deaths by cause for the latest week is incomplete.
+These figures represent death occurrences, there can be a delay between the date a death occurred and the date a death was registered.
 Deaths are allocated to the deceased's usual area of residence.

 Bank Holidays can affect the number of registrations made within a given week.